yearn/yearn-vaults-v3/TECH_SPEC.md

 ```
 Example periphery contracts:
 - Emergency module: it receives deposits of Vault Shares and allows the contract to call the shutdown function after a certain % of total Vault Shares have been deposited
-- Debt Allocator: a smart contract that incentivises APY / debt allocation optimisation by rewarding the best debt allocation (see [yStarkDebtAllocator](https://github.com/jmonteer/ystarkdebtallocator))
+- Debt Allocator: a smart contract that incentivize's APY / debt allocation optimization by rewarding the best debt allocation (see [yStarkDebtAllocator](https://github.com/jmonteer/ystarkdebtallocator))
-- Strategy Staking Module: a smart contract that allows players to sponsor specific strategies (so that they are added to the vault) by staking their YFI, making money if they do well and losing money if they don't
+- Strategy Staking Module: a smart contract that allows players to sponsor specific strategies (so that they are added to the vault) by staking their YFI, making money if they do well and losing money if they don't.
+- Deposit Limit Module: Will dynamically adjust the deposit limit based on the depositor and arbitrary conditions.
 - ...
 ```
 ## Deployment